China cuts key interest rate to support economy

 The decision is intended to encourage commercial banks to grant more loans and at more advantageous rates.

-Monday's measures -- which run counter to rising interest rates around the world as other major economies work to curb inflation -- will indirectly support economic activity as China's growth flags.
+Monday's measures -- which run counter to rising interest rates around the world as other major economies work to curb inflation -- aim to indirectly support economic activity as growth flags.

 The long-awaited post-Covid recovery following the lifting of health restrictions at the end of 2022 has run out of steam in recent months.